- Group Tours

 Byodoin Temple was initially created as a retreat villa for Minamoto no Shigenobu in 998, but was converted to a temple in 1052 by Fujiwara no Yorimichi.
 Today, the temple is the ultimate example of Jodo sect architecture, also referred to as Pure Land Sect.
 Many later temples followed the architectural designs of Byodoin Temple.
 The temple houses a statue of the Lotus Buddha and is filled with lovely Japanese wisteria between April to May.

 Valley of Temples in the state of Hawaii.
-Come explore the temple grounds of Byodoin in Kyoto and be sure to pray for good health to the phoenixes while you're there.
+Come explore the temple grounds of Byodoin Temple with our pre or post stay in Kyoto during your Japan tour and be sure to pray for good health to the phoenixes!

 YEN | ATM, Travelers Checks, Credit Card and Tax

 Japan's former capital; Town with countless temples, shrines, and other historical structures

 Head temple of the Buddhist sect Seizan branch; beautiful autumn spot

 Japanese Major Temples

 Shingon Sect Buddhist Temple with Oldest Building of Kyoto